PerfectPatch/PerfectPatch/README.md

 I’m a beginner hobbyist engineer.
 At the moment, I have very little experience related to what I want to do.
 I’m mainly interested in computers and, in general, all kinds of technology — how modules and components work.
 Right now, I’m studying how Linux works through the book How Linux Works by Brian Ward.
 I’m also interested in how hardware components function and everything related to that.
 I’d like to learn how to flash firmware and create smart devices.

----

-## 🛠️ My goal:
-To become a full-spectrum engineer — the kind who can **build, understand, and reimagine** the systems of tomorrow.

----

-> **" A sun that lures with the scent of metal. "**